spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

       git clone https://github.com/spinalcordtoolbox/spinalcordtoolbox.git
       cd spinalcordtoolbox

-   To select a `specific release <https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases>`_, replace X.Y.Z below with the proper release number.
+   To select a `specific release <https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases>`_, replace ``X.Y`` below with the proper release number.
 If you prefer to use the development version, you can skip this step.

    .. code-block:: sh